arturosalazar/text_analysis_python/README.md

 2. Count the total number of characters in user input, including spaces and punctuation
 3. Return the total number of characters

+### Spell Checker - identify misspelled words in an input using nltk

+1. Import nltk words corpus
+1. Take in input from the user.
+1. Create list of words from user, excluding spaces, numbers, and punctuation
+1. Compare each word to the NLTK words corpus.
+1. If a word is not found in the corpus, add it to a list of errors.
+1. Print the list of errors to show the user which words are misspelled.

 ## Testing

 Create Unit Tests for each file